 The largest crowds are typically around major holidays like July 4th (Independence Day), weekends, and the period between Memorial Day (late May) and Labor Day (early September).
 Again, book well in advance!

 And of course the main summer school vacation period is crowded, and more expensive.

 The canyon is stunning year-round and there’s no BAD time to visit aesthetically.
-But keep in mind that winter can bring challenging conditions with snow and ice causing road closures.
+But keep in mind that visiting the Grand Canyon in winter can bring challenging conditions with snow and ice.

 When planning a trip to the Grand Canyon in summer, if you want to hike to the bottom of the canyon, keep in mind temperatures can reach above 100 degrees, much warmer than at the rim.